Chart Color Schemes

 Five Dock displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Five Dock, as per the latest Census evaluation, 45.4% of dwellings were houses while 54.6% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
-This is compared to Sydney metropolitan area's figures of 37.8% houses and 62.2% other dwellings.
-Home ownership in Five Dock stood at 32.2%, similar to the Sydney metro average, with mortgaged dwellings accounting for 29.9% and rented ones for 37.9%.
-The median monthly mortgage repayment in Five Dock was $3,000, aligning with the Sydney metro average, while the median weekly rent figure was $570 compared to Sydney metro's $3,000 and $560 respectively.
-Nationally, Five Dock's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Five Dock, as per the latest Census data, 45.4% of dwellings were houses while 54.6% were other types such as semi-detached homes, apartments, and others.
+This differs from Sydney metropolitan area's figures of 37.8% houses and 62.2% other dwellings.
+Home ownership in Five Dock was 32.2%, similar to Sydney metro's level.
+Mortgaged dwellings accounted for 29.9%, with rented dwellings at 37.9%.
+The median monthly mortgage repayment in the area was $3,000, matching Sydney metro's average, while median weekly rent was $570 compared to Sydney metro's $3,000 and $560 respectively.
+Nationally, Five Dock's median monthly mortgage repayments were significantly higher than Australia's average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing